 I’m certainly not saying that all snacking is bad – it definitely has its place and purpose; like filling in nutritional gaps, staving off hunger before your next meal so you don’t overeat, giving you an energy boost before exercise and between meals.

-Turns out I noticed that I was removing them a lot.
+That being said, it turns out I noticed that I was removing my braces a lot.
 I wanted a snack between breakfast and lunch.
 And then again between lunch and dinner.
 Then, after dinner, I wanted another little nosh – a few hours after already eating dessert.

 And let’s not forget walking through my local Whole Foods, wanting to taste the generous samples of granola/nutrition bars/cookies and other goodies on display.